seanrees/gtfs-upcoming/README.md

 buses (and trains, trams, etc.) for a given stops.
 This list is served via HTTP in JSON format at /upcoming.json.

+/upcoming.json will serve both live (currently operating) and scheduled services (from the GTFS data).
+Live data takes precedence over scheduled data for the same trip.
+If a stop is near an origin of a service, live data may not yet be available.

 This was developed against the Irish [NTA's GTFS-R feed](https://developer.nationaltransport.ie/api-details#api=gtfsr).

 This is part of a personal project for an live upcoming transit display.